Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Removing non clustering recollisions/overlaps and non regular overlaps

 This has a very small cost, as described in the following proposition (with the notation of Section~\ref{subsec:estDC}). \begin{Prop} Let~$q$ and~$q'$ be the labels of the two particles recolliding due to space periodicity, and denote by~$\bar t$ the first time of deflection of~$q$ and~$q'$, moving up their respective trees from the recollision time.
 The following holds: \begin{itemize} \item If~$q$ is created next to~$q'$ at time~$\bar t$ with collision parameters~$\bar \omega $ and~$ \bar v$, and if~$\bar v_{q}$ is the velocity of~$q$ at time~$\bar t^{+}$, then denoting by~$\Psi^\eps_{\{i\}}$ their collision tree there holds

 \item If~$\bar t$ corresponds to the~$k$-th clustering recollision in~$\Psi^\eps_{\lambda_1}$, between the trees~$\Psi^\eps_{\{j_k\}}$ and~$\Psi^\eps_{\{j'_k\}} $, then

-\end{itemize} \end{Prop} Note that in the second case, the condition is expressed in terms of the root $ \hat x_k$ with the notation of Section~\ref{subsec:estDC}: it is not independent of the condition~(\ref{Bq-def}) defining $ B _{qq'}$, but it reinforces it as the estimate provides a factor~$1/\mu_\eps^2$ instead of $1/\mu_\eps$.
+\end{itemize} \end{Prop} Note that in the first case the admissible collision parameters $(\bar t, \bar \omega, \bar v)$ belong to a small set of size~$O(1/\mu_\eps)$.
+In the second case, the condition is expressed in terms of the root $ \hat x_k$ with the notation of Section~\ref{subsec:estDC}: it is not independent of the condition~(\ref{Bq-def}) defining $ B _{qq'}$, but it reinforces it as the estimate provides a factor~$1/\mu_\eps^2$ instead of $1/\mu_\eps$.

-\underbar{Geometry of the first recollision.} Without loss of generality, we may assume that the first deflection moving up the tree from time~$t_{\rm rec}$ involves $q$.
+\underbar{Generic non clustering recollision.} Without loss of generality, we may assume that the first deflection moving up the tree from time~$t_{\rm rec}$ involves $q$.
 We denote by~$\bar t$ the time of that first deflection and by~$c\neq q,q'$ the particle involved in the collision with~$q$ (see Figure \ref{selfrecollfigure'}).
-To simplify we denote by~$\bar v _{ q}$ the post-collisional velocity of particle~$q$ if~$c$ is created at time~$\bar t$ and the post-collisional velocity of particle~$c$ if~$q$ is created at time~$\bar t$ .
+The parent $\bar q$ of $q$ is the particle $q$ or $c$ existing at time $\bar t^+$, and we denote by~$\bar v _{ q}$ the velocity of $\bar q$ at time $\bar t^+$ .
 Similarly we denote by~$\bar v _{ q'}$ the velocity of particle~$q'$ at time~$\bar t$.

 The result is the following. \begin{Prop} Let~$q$ and~$q'$ be the labels of the two particles involved in the first non clustering recollision.
 Assume that the first deflection moving up their trees from time~$t_{\rm rec}$ involves $q$ and a particle~$c \neq q'$, at some time~$\bar t$.
 Then with the above notation